openml/openml-r/doc/knitted/3-Upload-an-implementation.md

 openML.impl <- createOpenMLImplementationForMLRLearner(learner)
 ```

-This description object can be uploaded by
+This description object can be uploaded as follows:

 ```r
 uploadOpenMLImplementation(openML.impl, session.hash = hash)